 Unlike the connecting wall, the towers and office building were constructed of mortared masonry, and the tops of their walls was finished with crenelated parapets of battlements.

 Knysna Fort has crumbled and is now overgrown with indigenous shrubs and trees, and with invasive alien plants.

-According to notes in the display about the South African War in the Knysna Museum’s Pitt Street House, “The north east tower and the garrison office stand to a height of approximately 2 metres, and the south west tower and parts of the south and east perimeter walls to over 1 metre, but only the foundations of the other walls remain.
+According to notes in the Knysna Museum, the situation now is that, “The north east tower and the garrison office stand to a height of approximately 2 metres, and the south west tower and parts of the south and east perimeter walls to over 1 metre, but only the foundations of the other walls remain.
 The main entrance was on the north side, west of the north-east tower.
 However, a gap in the south perimeter wall may represent a second entrance there.”

 - The Knysna Fort is not open to visitors

 - The Knysna Historical Society - www.historycape.co.za - has indicated its desire to see the fort at least partially restored, and eventually made accessible to visitors.
 Please contact them for details.

 The Knysna Historical Society is an independent, member-driven organisation.